 And, what about Facebook?

 We’re glad you asked.
-Facebook Audience Network, commonly referred to as FAN provides demand for the mobile display impressions and publishers are increasingly getting the bids from the network.
+Facebook Audience Network, commonly referred to as FAN provides demand for mobile display impressions, and publishers are increasingly getting bids from the network.

 Sidenote: Prebid wrapper can add FAN as a demand partner.